-Admittedly, this probably doesn’t come up alot for people, but recently I have been creating a project management system for someone and am trying to make it as user friendly as possible using all my known tricks.
+Admittedly, this probably doesn’t come up a lot for people, but recently I have been creating a project management system for someone and am trying to make it as user-friendly as possible using all my known tricks.

-I want to use an Include function for php when a page loads, but this page doesn’t include functions because its also called by jQuery and Ajax.
+I want to use an Include function for PHP when a page loads, but this page doesn’t include functions because it's also called by jQuery and Ajax.
 So I simply just want to call this page and display the output.

 Problem

-Only problem is that I send it $_GET variables via the URL when I call it using jQuery.
+The only problem is that I send it $_GET variables via the URL when I call it using jQuery.
 If I try the code below, it doesn’t work, because it is actually looking for a file with the exact name, and not clever enough to work out they are extra variables I am sending it.

 Solution